HendrikKuehne/belief_propagation/doc/README.md

 on every node, where $\text{tr}$ denotes contraction and $N(a)$ is the neighborhood of $a$, i.e. it's adjacent nodes.

 The MP algorithm simply iterates this equation on every node of a tree.
-At convergence, the value of the complete contraction can be extracted form any node, since any node is a valid root.
-Contracting any node with the inflowing messages gives the network value, and contracting two messages on the same node gives the network value.
-This gives exact results on tree-shaped networks.
+At convergence, the value of the complete contraction can be extracted from any node, since any node is a valid root.
+Contracting any node with it's incident messages gives the network value, and contracting two messages on the same edge gives the network value.
+This algorithm is exact on tree-shaped networks.

 BP adds a normalization step at two points in the algorithm:

-* After one iteration step (i.e. applying the BP equation), each message is divided by the sum of it's elements.
+* After every iteration step (i.e. applying the BP equation), each message is divided by the sum of it's elements.
 * After convergence, on each edge, the messages are normalized s.t. their contraction is normalized to unity;[^1] on the edge $(a,b)$, we do

 $$